techlauncher-mlai-edge-physics/CFlowSim/README.md

    The built application will be in the `out` folder.

-   **For development**, you can run the application in `dev` command
+   **For development**, you can run the application in `dev` command which is a wrapper of `next dev` command.
+It will start a development server with hot reloading at `localhost:3000`.

    ```sh
    npm run dev
    ```

-   The application will be served at `localhost:8000`.
-However, dynamic reloading is not supported, as `onnxruntime-web` is incompatible with nodejs environment.
-So current workaround is to wrap build command in `dev` command.

-## Relavent Work
+## Relevant Works

 To Do